Understanding the Mutual Reinforcement Process

 - The self-injury occurs and is seen by another person (parent or carer).

 - The other person finds the self-injury unpleasant or aversive and consequently acts to stop the self-injury from recurring, or tries to understand the reason for the self-injury.

 - As the self-injurious behaviour has now stopped the other person has been rewarded by the removal of the unpleasant event (the self-injurious behaviour).
-This reward is the feeling of relief that happens when a child stops self-injuring, even for a short period.
+This reward is the feeling of relief that happens when a child stops self-injuring, even for a short period of time.